7 Best Homeowners Insurance Companies in Illinois of 2025

 Price

-Understanding the importance of price to our customers, we took the competitiveness of each company’s rating structure into account and made comparisons.
+Understanding the importance of price to our customers, we considered each company’s rating structure's competitiveness and made comparisons.

-We aimed to compare companies that offered similar types of discounts to achieve fair comparisons.
+We aimed to compare companies that offered similar discounts to achieve fair comparisons.

 Locations